 Lilith is then referred to as a succubus, seducing men and eating children, and Her mythology is merged with tales of witches and demons to explain Her ‘unappealing’ dominant nature and sexuality.
 There are some schools of thought which believe Lilith to be the snake that later tempts Adam and Eve in the Garden of Eden.

 In modern worship and spiritual practice, Lilith has become a feminist symbol for all women who have been subjugated, shamed, and abused by the patriarchy.
 She is the energy of female power, authenticity, creativity, and the reclamation of the whole, complete Self.
 As a sexually independent divine figure, Lilith instills confidence in one’s sensuality and inspires us to live our lives passionately and without regret.

-In Sumer, Lilith was depicted as a full-figured woman with the wings and claws of an owl.
-She was later represented as half woman, half serpent by the Hebrews.
+In Mesopotamia, Lilith was depicted as a full-figured woman with the wings and claws of an owl, though the Burney Relief which provided this description was later identified as the Underworld Goddess Ereshkigal.
+Lilith was later represented as half woman, half serpent by the Hebrews.
 She rules elemental air, wind, and storms, and is said to seduce men into the temples of the Goddess for sexual rites.
-Her symbols are the screech owl and the Dark Moon.
+Her symbols are the screech owl, the serpent, and the Dark Moon.

 November 12th, 2019: Full Moon in Taurus

 Taurus is a sign ruled by Venus, containing an energy that flourishes when surrounded by love, beauty, and creativity.
 The Full Moon accentuates this vibration, making this an ideal week to indulge in some sensuous, social, and creative experiences.
 However, as we are in the midst of a Mercury Retrograde, you may find your intentions clash with the perception of your actions by others.
 You may find yourself shying away from your own power.